apache/age-website/docs/intro/setup.md

 ### Install Postgres

-You will need to install a AGE compatible version of Postgres, for now AGE only supports Postgres 11 and 12.
+You will need to install a AGE compatible version of Postgres, for now AGE supports Postgres 11, 12, 13, 14 and 15.

 #### Install From Source Code